blckbxdev/blckbx/README.md

-Welcom to blckbx, a secure purely p2p chatbox, only connect to people your trust.
+Thanks for using blckbx, a secure purely p2p chat interface To run go to https://blckbxdev.github.io/blckbx/ or download the html file and run locally

-issues: gifs are broken due to new code optimizations made, mobile apk version is completely bricked at the moment, will be fixed in v1.4
+known issues: gifs and mobile port is bricked due to code optimizations, fill be fixed in v1.3